Collaborative-Software-Development-Club/Spring2024-UnityProject/README.md

 5. Select the blue icon that says "Get started" under the "Personal" header.
 6. Download the Unity Hub application for your device.
 7. Click the download link once it finishes.
 8. Go through the Installer prompt checks.
 Choose the default components only.
-	a.
 This may or may not occur, but if you are prompted for a version of Unity Editor, choose version 2022.3.8f1.
 9. Open the newly installed Unity Hub.
 10. You will likely be prompted to create a Unity account.
-Do so, creating a Unity ID.
+Do so, by creating a Unity ID.
 Choose "Personal" when you get to licensing.
 11. Login to Unity Hub.
 12. You will be prompted to install Unity Editor.
-Again, choose version 2022.3.7f1.
+Again, choose version 2022.3.8f1.
 Agree to the license agreement.

 Congratulations!
 You should have Unity installed on your device!
 If you need